ajbowen249/dungeon-delver-engine/readme.md

 ## Building

 This project uses [zasm](https://k1.spdns.de/Develop/Projects/zasm/Documentation/index.html) and [make](https://www.gnu.org/software/make/manual/make.html).
-To build all campaigns and run the unit tests, just run `make` from the project root.
-This should create one or more `.hex` files under `build`.
-The engine currently powers one "test" campaign, though more may come eventually.
-If you only care to build a specific campaign, use `make <campaign name>`.
+To build the unit tests and the test campaign, run `make` from the project root.
+To only build and run the tests, use `make test`.

 ## System Requirements